 Don't include on line 4a any net gain from the disposition of property held for investment.
 Instead, enter it on line 4d.

 Line 4b

-Enter the portion of ordinary dividends included on line 4a that are gualified dividends.
-For the definition of gualified dividends, see the instructions for Forms 1040 and 1040-SR, line 3a (or Form 1041, line 2b).
+Enter the portion of ordinary dividends included on line 4a that are qualified dividends.
+For the definition of qualified dividends, see the instructions for Form 1040, line 3a (or Form 1041, line 2b).